 Rail union representing 6,000 U.S. workers votes down labor deal

-WASHINGTON, Oct 26 (Reuters) - The Brotherhood of Railroad Signalmen (BRS) representing more than 6,000 members said Wednesday workers voted against ratifying a national tentative agreement reached in mid-September, the second union not to approve the deal.
+WASHINGTON, Oct 26 (Reuters) - The Brotherhood of Railroad Signalmen (BRS) union, representing more than 6,000 members, said on Wednesday that workers voted against ratifying a national tentative agreement reached in mid-September, the second union not to approve the deal.

 Previously six of 12 unions voted to approve the deal.
-The National Carriers’ Conference Committee, which representing freight railroads in labor talks, said Wednesday it was disappointed in the BRS vote, but said both sides have agreed to maintain the status quo period until early December.
+The National Carriers’ Conference Committee (NCCC), which representing freight railroads in labor talks, said Wednesday it was disappointed in the BRS vote, but both sides have agreed to maintain the status quo until early December.

+The Brotherhood of Maintenance of Way Employees (BMWED), which represents more 11,000 workers, had already rejected the deal.

+BMWED President Tony Cardwell said Wednesday members offered "numerous reasons they voted against the agreement, but the common thread was the lack of paid sick days."
+It proposed "members be provided a basic package of sick days."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))